Floorp-Projects/Floorp/mobile/android/docs/geckoview/design/sharing-rust-libraries.rst

   shared across the stack, per-process.
 - The rust library should be able to call and be called by other rust libraries or rust code in Gecko directly (i.e. without a C FFI layer)
-- A built-time assurance that all components in the stack compile against the same version of the rust library
+- A build-time assurance that all components in the stack compile against the same version of the rust library
 - Painless, quick and automated updates.
 Should be able to produce chemspill updates for the rust library in under 24h with little manual intervention